michaeldfallen/michaeldfallen.github.io/_posts/2015-03-24-story-writing-embed-context.markdown

 What is the User doing?
 Why are they here?
 What is their motivation?
 Is the kettle currently on?

 There's a lot of context that “As a User” misses.
-Yet I saw those three words flow out of mine and others mouths without a second thought.
+Yet those three words flow out of my mouth without a second thought.
 Using a Persona will help increase the context but by abstracting the context away we can easily forget about it.

 An example: